 If you go with a whole herring, one of the easiest ways is to run them in a helmet.
 Not only do these helmets offer their own attraction qualities, but they largely take care of the spinning for you.

-You can also run your whole baits without a helmet, but it takes a bit more work and practice to get it right
+You can also run your whole baits without a helmet, but it takes a bit more work and practice to get it right.

 Orange or red label in a helmet can be a great and simple blackmouth goto bait presentation.

-Boating vs Bank
+Boating vs Bank salmon fishing on Puget Sound

 How you are going to access this incredible body of water?
 While the majority of this article caters to the person who has access to a boat, or thinking of buying a boat, there are many bank opportunities to access the Puget Sound.
-Additionally, anyone without a boat should also consider hiring a guide / charter or fishing from the bank of the many rivers that are the intended destination of the salmon we angle for in the Puget Sound.
-However, river fishing will be a separate article to cover in it’s entirety.

 This is a fun topic to explore.
 Boats are like fishing rods in that they are designed for a specific purpose and generally do one or a few things really well and may not be good at other things.
-You can go with something like the North River offshore series or the Duckworth offshore boats if you want a boat that can handle almost any kind of water / weather situation in the inland waters of the Puget Sound.

 However, these types of boats also can be a bit overkill and may not be what you want.
-You may want to have the ability to launch on some of the smaller boat launches or have flexibility to get into freshwater bodies of water such as lakes or rivers when you are not fishing the Puget Sound, which cannot support a boat of that size.
+You may want to have the ability to launch on some of the smaller boat launches or have the flexibility to get into freshwater bodies of water such as lakes or rivers when you are not fishing Puget Sound, which cannot support a boat of that size.

 There are many boat manufacturers which make a boat like the above and it’s probably the most common type of boat I see on the sound.
 A boat with a mid vee like the above Duckworth can handle 95% of the water you want to be out fishing in, cut through chop and provide a comfortable experience on the water.
-One of the primary factors you will be looking at is the degree of vee in the hull for being able to cut through chop and to handle larger wind waves safely while traveling throughout the Puget Sound.

-I run a 20′ Alumaweld Stryker (pictured above) powered by a Jet outboard which has a shallower 14 degree vee.
-This boat handles 80% of the conditions on the sound, but also allows me to fish our rivers because of the Jet vs Prop lower unit.
-I can fish the Strait in 2-3 foot wind waves near sheltered water.
-And just when I think I’m being brave, I also will see someone in the same conditions in a proverbial bath tub handling things just fine.
 You may be shocked at what type of boat you will see out in certain conditions.
-Regardless what you purchase, there’s no replacement for experience, and knowing your limits and the limits of your boat.
-See this blog post on navigating marginal conditions and understanding wind, fetch, for a bit more background on the topic.
+Regardless of what you purchase, there’s no replacement for experience, and knowing your limits and the limits of your boat.
+See this blog post on navigating marginal conditions and understanding wind, and fetch, for an in-depth background on the topic.

 Mandatory Boat Accessories for Fishing the Puget Sound

-These days there are two mandatory fishing accessories (there are many other safety/comfort related accessories) you shouldn’t skimp on: Electronics and Downriggers
+These days there are two mandatory fishing accessories (there are many other safety/comfort-related accessories) you shouldn’t skimp on: Electronics and downriggers

 Electronics

-Fish finders and Sonar allow you to scan the water below or around your boat to identify salmon or other larger fish, as well as smaller critters such as herring, squid or even shrimp.
-You will also be able to read water depths, surface water temperature and see structure, which are all important for effective fishing.
+You will also be able to read water depths, and surface water temperature and see structure, which are all important for effective fishing.
 This setup involves a display unit and wiring to a transducer that is performing the actual scanning.
-Make sure your display unit is fully visible to where you will be driving the boat from, especially from where you will be handling your trolling motor.
-Also, consider getting the largest display unit your pocket book can handle.

 Downriggers